 - 1. Preside at all meetings of the Board - 2.
 Provide advice on the Board agendas - 3.
-Appoint all standing and special committees of the Board, including any committee chairperson and vice-chairperson - 4.
-Decide all questions of order subject to an appeal to the Board - 5.
-Sign and execute all the necessary legal instruments approved by the Board, or delegate such authority to the President - 6.
-Sign all reports required to be filed by law - 7.
-Call special meetings of the Board - 8.
+Appoint all standing and special committees of the Board including any committee chairperson and vice-chairperson - 4.
+Appoint liaisons to the Hagerstown Community College Foundation Board as may be permitted by the bylaws of the Foundation. - 5.
+Decide all questions of order subject to an appeal to the Board - 6.
+Sign and execute all the necessary legal instruments approved by the Board, or delegate such authority to the President - 7.
+Sign reports as may be required by law - 8.
+Call special meetings of the Board - 9.
 Perform other duties common to this office, or as may be assigned to him/her from time to time by the Board